dzavalishin/mqtt_udp/codesys/README.md

 # Codesys
 Structured text language implementation

-NB!
-This one is not tested at all, just a sketch
+MQTT_UDP.EXP is a working code, but send only yet.